sewen007/hoiltr/README.md

 All ranked files and graphs have been added to the repository.
 Training models were however not included in the repository due to size constraints.

+More details on the settings file are below:
 ## Gender Data Define ##
 This is used
 so that the values on the left side that may appear in the data sets of the experiment